Azure Virtual Desktop on Surface

 Surface performs life cycle assessments to calculate the environmental impact of devices across key stages of product life cycle enabling Microsoft to minimize these impacts.
 Each Surface product has an ECO profile that includes details on greenhouse gas emissions, primary energy consumption and material composition data, packaging, recycling, and related criteria.
 To download profiles for each Surface device, see ECO Profiles on the Microsoft Download Center.

-Windows Virtual Desktop on Surface provides organizations with greater flexibility and resilience in meeting the diverse needs of users, stakeholders, and customers.
-Running Windows Virtual Desktop solutions on Surface devices provides unique advantages over continued reliance on legacy devices.
-Flexible form factors like Surface Go 2 and Surface Pro 7 connected to the cloud (or offline), enable users to be productive from anywhere, at any time.
-Whether employees work in persistent, on-demand, or just-in-time scenarios, Windows Virtual Desktop on Surface affords businesses with the versatility to sustain productivity throughout disruptions from public health emergencies or other unforeseen events.
+Azure Virtual Desktop on Surface provides organizations with greater flexibility and resilience in meeting the diverse needs of users, stakeholders, and customers.
+Running Azure Virtual Desktop solutions on Surface devices provides unique advantages over continued reliance on legacy devices.
+Flexible form factors like Surface Go 2 and Surface Pro 7+ connected to the cloud (or offline), enable users to be productive from anywhere, at any time.
+Whether employees work in persistent, on-demand, or just-in-time scenarios, Azure Virtual Desktop on Surface affords businesses with the versatility to sustain productivity throughout disruptions from public health emergencies or other unforeseen events.
 Using the built in, multi-layered security and modern manageability of Windows 10, companies can take advantage of an expanding ecosystem of cloud-based services to rapidly deploy and scale Windows desktops and apps.
-Simply put, Windows Virtual Desktop on Surface delivers critically needed technology to organizations and businesses of all sizes.
+Simply put, Azure Virtual Desktop on Surface delivers critically needed technology to organizations and businesses of all sizes.

 For more information, see the following resources:

 - A guide to Surface Technical Content and Solutions

 1. Azure Virtual Desktop on Surface refers to running Azure Virtual Desktop Infrastructure on a Surface device and is described here as an architectural solution, not a separately available product.